 The rapid evolution of digital technology has a profound effect on all aspects of the visual and media arts.
 In film and video, the entire chain of production, distribution and exhibition has been radically transformed.
-For visual artists, museums, and galleries, new technologies open up novel and exciting ways to promote their work and connect with audiences, such as virtual museums and galleries.
-The digital revolution has even given rise to entirely new artistic practices for which digital technology itself is the chosen medium for a growing number of artists.
+For visual artists, museums, and galleries, new technologies open up novel and exciting ways to promote their work and connect with audiences.
 Along with these opportunities come new challenges, notably those of respecting artists' copyright, ensuring proper remuneration, and adapting to a global marketplace in which greatly facilitated distribution channels render the environment more competitive than ever before.
 As digital technology becomes increasingly intertwined within the broader culture, it is the responsibility of policymakers to seize these opportunities and meet these challenges in order to ensure a thriving digital culture in Canada.

 In short, we need a broad strategy for Canadian cultural production in an online world, as well as the resources to implement such a strategy.
-The Independent Media Arts Alliance adds its voice to the Canadian Arts Coalition and the Visual Arts Alliance in support of a recommendation that a House of Commons committee explore new revenue models that would support a comprehensive Canadian Cultural Digital Strategy, guiding and enabling the creation, dissemination and engagement of Canadian cultural content online.
+The Visual Arts Alliance supports the Canadian Arts Coalition's recommendation that a House of Commons committee explore new revenue models that would support a comprehensive Canadian Cultural Digital Strategy, guiding and enabling the creation, dissemination and engagement of Canadian cultural content online.